GabrieleT0/NFT-marketplace/README.md

-# D-Art Marketplace of artworks and photographs
+# D-Art: Marketplace of artworks and photographs
 DApp created with smart contracts in solidity on Etherum blockchain.
 Every artworks and photographs is modeled as NFT, by using the OpenZeppelin ERC721 Standard.
 ## Prerequisites for running locally
 - Truffle